shyamgupta196/detection-of-verified-claims/README.md

 dataset name: A custom name for your input query dataset.
 This will use the ClaimsKG database to find fact-checked claims that are similar to your input queries.

-For increased efficency, SimBA generates embeddings for the claims in each database only once and stores them in a cache for re-use.
+For increased efficency, SimBa generates embeddings for the claims in each database only once and stores them in a cache for re-use.
 To use this cache, if it already exists, supply the -c option:

       python main.py <dataset name> -c